Saturday October 13, 2018 | 7:30pm (Pre-concert talk 6:45pm)

 This concert is generously supported by the EMV Board of Directors

 Click here for information about parking around / transiting to Christ Church Cathedral

-Music for the Funeral of Queen Elisabeth I
+Music for the Funeral for the Queen Elizabeth – 21 February 1695

 The second dirge Anthem